-Effects of World War 2 on the Cold War
+World War 2 Effects: Cold War

-- The 3 western Forces and the Soviet Union clashed on many issues.
+- The 3 Western Forces and the Soviet Union clashed on many issues.
 Germany eventually split into two countries: East Germany, which a Communist government ruled, and West Germany, which a democratic government ruled.

 - The Cold War was born as a result of this.